PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 1. `nixpkgs` - a source for all nix packages we can later declare
 1. `neovim` - Neovim itself

+{{ tip(tip="

-{{ tip(tip="If you want to use unstable Neovim, simply change the url to `github:neovim/neovim?dir=contrib`.
+If you want to use unstable Neovim, simply change the url to `github:neovim/neovim?dir=contrib`.
 This will use the main branch.
 Be aware that sometimes it can happen that nix can fail to build it.") }}

 ```nix
 # flake.nix